phantomcyber/phantom-community-projects/Apps/phzoom/readme.md

 These two actions will give you date that can be used to gain insight into who is running unprotected meetings, how often, and what are the topics of those meetings.

 ## **Updated** Splunk App for Phantom

+### Where to find it

+You can find the Update Splunk app [here](../splunk)

+### Installing the App

+In the `compiled_app` directory there is a ready to install version of this app.
+Just download it and click "Install App" on the Phantom Apps page.

 ### Update Details
 This updated Splunk App for Phantom will allow you to add (**add kvstore data**) and remove (**remove kvstore data**) data from existing KV stores in Splunk.
 The playbooks provided as part of this project leverage these actions to bring the enrichment data from the **get meeting** and **get meeting invite** actions back to Splunk.